Finding the Universe

 Marred with a tragic history, Glencoe happens to be one of the most spectacular locations for landscape photography that I’ve ever had the privilege of visiting.
 It’s also a well known filming locations, having appeared in films including Highlander, Skyfall and it was a filming location for many Harry Potter films.

 I was only in the area for a couple of days on my first trip, but I managed to get a fair few shots to give you an idea of why you need to fly to Scotland, hire a car, and just visit as soon as you can.
-Let me know if you agree by the end of the photo essay!
+If you do plan on visiting, see my guide to visiting Glen Coe for more tips.

 Largely deserted roads, epic clouds and huge mountains.
 Did someone say photography paradise?
 I think they might have done.
 This is the start of the 14 mile road which was used in the Skyfall James Bond movie.
 It was so picturesque it took three hours to drive to the end and back again…